chriscdn/RHManagedObject/readme.md

 ### ARC

-The library is using ARC as of version 0.8.0.
+The library uses ARC as of version 0.8.0.

 ### Lightweight Migration